OranJacob/OranJacob-react-test/README.md

 *** You’ll need to have Node 8.10.0 or later on your local development machine

-## To run this project !!
+## To run this project locally !!
-in terminal navigate to the root of this project and run 'npm i' to install dependecies then run 'node server.js'
+in terminal navigate to the root of this project and run 'npm i' to install dependecies

-This will spin up the api on localhost:8080/
-I have included a build folder so there is no need to run npm start just go to http://localhost:8080/
-and you should be able to access the app

-otherwise if you wish to run it in dev mode you can run 'node server.js' and in a diffrent terminal run 'npm start' in that way the app will run on http://localhost:3000 and the api will proxy to http://localhost:8080/
+in that way the app will run on http://localhost:3000

 ## to test the app run 'npm test'